 Meridian includes inSight, our network intelligence and monitoring platform.
 We had been running our own internal access on Azure SSO without issues.
 But when we started onboarding clients — giving them visibility into their own connectivity and network health through the platform — we hit a wall.

-To allow a client to log into an application via Azure SSO, they need to authorise that application inside their own Entra tenant.
+To let a client log into an application via Azure SSO, they need to authorise that application inside their own Entra tenant.
 This is a reasonable security requirement.
 It is also, in practice, a significant friction point.
 Security reviews, change control processes, stakeholder sign-offs.
 We once waited three months for a single SSO federation to clear the queue at a client’s organisation.

 That is three months of delay before a client can access something they are paying for and that we have already built.